Nickchapman3773/Uranium-Fever/README.md

 - GPU - GTX 1060 6gb/R9 390 8gb required, 8gb RTX or RDNA GPU recommended.
 - SSD required.
 NVMe SSD recommended.
 Due to the nature of Wabbajack downloads and compilation, 150+gb of free space is required.

+> [!note]
+> For those concerned by the large installation size, an optional clean up step is included following successful installation and launch.

 # <p align=center>Setup Instructions</p>
 ## Disable Base Address Randomization
 > [!Tip]
-> This can prevent unforeseen crashes.
+> This step can prevent unforeseen crashes.

 - Open Windows Security from your Start Menu.
 - Open App & Browser Control in the left sidebar.